-You may have felt this for a while, but a new study confirms it — making sure you're saving enough for retirement is your responsibility.
+You may have felt this for a while, but a recent study confirms it — making sure you're saving enough for retirement is your responsibility.

 Companies have been cutting back on what they put toward employees' retirement, researchers from consulting firm Willis Towers Watson found.
 Employers contributed 9.1% of worker pay toward benefits like pensions, 401(k) plans and retiree health care in 2001.
 That figure dropped to 6.8% in 2015.